ivorhoulker/local-socket/README.md

 This installs version 16 and sets it as the active version.

 I like using yarn, and my projects usually have yarn.lock files.
-It's the same as npm really.
+Here, it is assumed you will use yarn to run everything.

 ```
 npm i -g yarn